geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " So waste not time in words, but follow me."

 Thro' the thick covert of a lofty wood,
-The travellers long their rapid way pursued ;
+The travellers long their rapid way pursued;
 At length less thick arose the leafy screen,
 And moonbeams trembled thro' the waving green.
 More thinly scatter'd, now the trees display 'd
 Less towering height, and less majestic shade;
 Now short thin grass and purple heath alone 490

-Clothe the bleak summits of the chalky down ;
+Clothe the bleak summits of the chalky down;
 And when the ocean burst upon their sight,
 Its waves just trembled in the dawning light.
-" Oh, haste," the maiden cried, " our lingering course ; " My vessel waits."
+" Oh, haste," the maiden cried, " our lingering course; " My vessel waits."
 She urged her foaming horse,
 And Alfred followed.
 Soon the glowing skies
 Cast o'er the deep Aurora's purple dyes;